Skip to main contentSkip to main content

 A young child reading a book very closely

-This is why proactive myopia control is so critical.
+This is why proactive myopia management is so critical.
 We have a window of opportunity during childhood and adolescence to slow down the runaway train of prescription changes.
 But it starts with awareness.

 Chart showing low parent awareness of myopia control